Cyphrme/Coze/README.md

 # Coze Verifier
-Cyphr.me provides an online tool for signing and verify Coze messages and plans to release an open source, stand alone version of the webpage.
+Cyphr.me provides an online tool for signing and verifying Coze messages and plans to release an open source, stand alone version of the webpage.

 Play with Coze here: https://cyphr.me/coze_verifier.